 Aura Parental Controls plans

-- Aura Parental Controls: For $8.33/mo, this plan includes website filters and blocks, screen time management, and online predator alerts while gaming.
-It also comes with cybersecurity tools such as antivirus, VPN, password manager, and a sensitive files vault.
+- Aura Parental Controls: For $8.33/mo, this plan includes website filters and blocks, screen time management, Safe Gaming with cyberbullying and online predator alerts, and Online Wellbeing tools — including day and night activity overviews, social interaction insights, and personalized recommendations.

 Aura offers a free 14-day trial that requires payment information upfront, as well as a 60-day money-back guarantee on annual plans.